markembling/Experimental/readme.md

 Experiments with HTML5 canvas.

  - Circles - This is my [Canvas Circles][7] experiment, which I have also [written about][8].
+ - 3DTransforms - This is my [Flip Flip][9] experiment featuring dancing canvas elements courtesy of CSS 3D tranforms.
+Safari (>=5) only, although Chrome works okay too.
+ - DialMeters - This has evolved into my [soon-to-be-released Dialify jQuery plugin][10], which I will shortly be moving into its own dedicated repository.

 [1]: http://www.mongodb.org/